- February 22, 2023

 What’s our secret?
 I’d say that’s complexity packed into an easy and intuitive delicious tool.
 TimeCamp is great for small business owners, but also for huge companies.
 It helps you in managing employees at the office, those working remotely, and of course, individual freelancers.

 What’s the most important thing for you, is that you can clearly see what everybody is doing.
-Managing freelancers when you know how much time do they spend on each task is not so hard anymore, isn’t it?
+Managing freelancers when you know how much time do they spend on specific task is not so hard anymore, isn’t it?

 They have a possibility to prepare an invoice for you, and you know where your money goes exactly.